Happy Money Personal Loan Review

 How Happy Money compares to other personal loan companies

 |Minimum credit score

-Happy Money personal loans: FAQ
+How we rated Happy Money personal loans

 To come up with our star rating for personal loan companies, LendingTree considered 22 data points across three categories:

-- Accessibility: We paid attention to whether lenders offered loans to nontraditional borrowers as well as those without excellent credit scores.
-We also checked if lenders offered soft-credit pulls and whether they were transparent about eligibility criteria other than credit scores.
+- Accessibility: We paid attention to whether lenders offered loans to nontraditional borrowers, as well as those without excellent credit scores.
+We also checked if lenders offered soft credit pulls, and whether they were transparent about eligibility criteria other than credit scores.

-- Rates and terms: We wanted to know if lender rates, terms, amounts and fees were not only transparent, but competitive.
+- Rates and terms: We wanted to know if lender rates, terms, amounts and fees were not only transparent, but also competitive.

 - Repayment experience: We based this category on lenders’ reputations, customer support availability and unique benefits.